karl-zylinski/karl-zylinski.github.io/content/posts/handle-based-arrays.md

 }
 ```

 Look, it even comes with a `test` proc that you can use to see how it works!
-The thing to note here is that it calls `ha_commit_new` when it wants to move new things into the main array.
+The thing to note here is that it calls `ha_commit_new` when it wants to move new things from `new_items` into `items`.
 You could do that at end of the frame, when nothing more will happen and all pointers-resolved-from-handles have gone to bed.

 This implementation even comes with an iterator that makes sure to include the newly added things.
 The newly added things live in a separate array.
 Each new item is separately allocated into a growing virtual arena.
 See these lines in the `Handle_Array` struct:
 ```go